 This transformation turns a toric slicing system into a square system while capturing all the $\C^*$-zeros.
 It is possible for this transformation to introduce extraneous zeros, i.e., isolated points that are in $\V^*(F^{(d)}_\square) \setminus \V^*(F^{(d)})$.
 Therefore, $\V^*(F^{(d)}_\square)$ will be referred to as a \term{rank $d$ sample superset} of $F$.
-However, as we shall see, these extraneous zeros are far from useless.
+However, as we shall see, these extraneous points are far from useless.
 On the contrary, they are crucial in our construction of homotopy paths that will chain all sample sets together.
 But first, an explanation of the term ``rank'' is in order.

-In the following, $\V^*(F^{(d)}_\square)$ will be referred to as the \term{rank $d$ sample superset} of $F$.
-Again, the points in these sets depend on the choices of $\{ \boldc^*_k \}$, but the choices are of little interest as they are assumed to be generic.